Dre Campbell Farm

 Growing Conditions

 Many can even survive in heavy winter conditions, including snow.
-However, the best time to plant most of them is in the spring and fall.
+However, the best time to plant most of them is in spring and fall.

 When under stress, cruciferous plants tend to bolt as a means of survival.
 This is to escape hot weather or other stressful conditions.